 - Measures to promote peaceful coexistence

 The ongoing civil war in Sudan has already claimed tens of thousands of lives and forced millions to flee.
-In neighboring Chad, over a million Sudanese refugees—mainly women and children—are seeking safety from the violence and horrors of war.
+In neighbouring Chad, over a million Sudanese refugees—mainly women and children—are seeking safety from the violence and horrors of war.
 As of June 2025, their number exceeds 1.4 million.
 According to the Red Cross, this is currently the world’s largest displacement crisis, occurring in one of the poorest countries in the world.
+The displacement is expected to continue and even increase following the capture of El Fasher, a town in western Sudan’s Darfur region, by the Rapid Support Forces (RSF) on 26 October 2025.
+The UN estimates that nearly 100,000 people have fled El Fasher since early November, reporting horrific acts of violence – massacres, rapes, abductions – against the civilian population.

 Support Farchana Emergency Relief Efforts

-Through its coordination office in N’Djamena, SWISSAID has launched a project to support 3,000 families in the Farchana refugee camp during this emergency.
+Through its coordination office in N’Djamena, SWISSAID has thus launched a project to support 10,000 families in and around the Farchana refugee camp during this emergency.

 In detail: